Skip to Content

 When should I winterize my irrigation system?

-Drain all water from pipes, sprinklers, and hoses to prevent freezing damage.
+Drain all water from pipes and sprinkler heads to prevent costly freeze damage.

 Conclusion